Mikfer123/CV-CLI/README.md

     add-skills: Adds descriptions of your skills.
 Accepts command-line arguments along with their rating from 1 to 5.
 The rating is used to generate filled or empty stars.
     add-image: Adds an image specified by the given URL to the CV.
     clear: Deletes all saved data.
-    send: Allows sending messages from your LinkedIn account to recruiters.
+    send: Allows sending messages from your email address to recruiters.
 Accepts a list of emails as an argument.

 ## Challenges Faced